Statutory rape: Female on male statutory rape

-A review of 97 statutory rape cases in New Jersey, involving teachers and underage students, found that male offenders receive longer average prison terms than female offenders, with an average sentence of 2.4 years for men and 1.6 years for women, although the data did not reveal the extent to which gender may have affected sentencing.

 Same-sex statutory rape

-In some jurisdictions, relationships between adults and minors are penalized more when both are the same sex.
+In some jurisdictions, relationships between adults and minors are penalised more when both are the same sex.
 For example, in the US state of Kansas, if someone 18 or older has sex with a minor no more than four years younger, a Romeo and Juliet law limits the penalty substantially.
-As written, however, this law did not apply to same-sex couples, leaving them subject to higher penalties than opposite-sex couples for the same offense.
+As written, however, this law did not apply to same-sex couples, leaving them subject to higher penalties than opposite-sex couples for the same offence.
 This resulted in higher statutory rape convictions, larger fines, and sex offender registration for teens involved in same-sex statutory rape.
 The Kansas law was successfully challenged as being in conflict with the U.S. Supreme Court rulings Lawrence v.
 Texas and Romer v.
 Evans.
 The Lawrence precedent did not directly address equal protection, but its application in the case of State v.
 Limon (2005) invalidated age of consent laws that discriminate based on sexual orientation in Kansas.